Ten Types of Part-Time Job Options

 Because of these fluctuation in business traffic having part-time workers whose schedules can be changed weekly helps with scheduling to accommodate periods of fluctuating demand.

-Business for companies in this industry fluctuates according to time of day, day of week and monthly.
+Business for companies in this industry fluctuates according to time of day, day of week, and month.
 Restaurants are very busy during meal times but tend to be slow between meals so there is no need to be fully staffed all day.

 The student has to qualify for financial aid but the criteria is more liberal than for Pell Grants (free money from the taxpayers) or Federally subsidized student loans.